 - the statement of profit or loss;

+- the statement of comprehensive income;

 - the statement of financial position;

 - the statement of changes in equity;

 - the statement of cash flows; and

-- the related Notes 1 to 32.
+- the related Notes 1 to 31.

-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+The financial reporting framework that has been applied in their preparation is applicable law, and international accounting standards in conformity with the requirements of the Companies Act 2006.

-2. Basis for opinion
+Basis for opinion